We know how Covid-19 has changed the habits of diners in 2020. Here's what will change, and what will remain changed in 2021.

 In 2020:

-There has been an increase in demand for quality 'do it yourself' food that can be easily prepared or reheated at home with simple instructions.
-Consumers ordered ready-to-heat soups, sandwich kits and take-away cocktails for which they simply assemble the ingredients, add ice and serve.
+There has been an increase in demand for quality 'do-it-yourself' food that can be easily prepared or reheated at home with simple instructions.
+Consumers ordered ready-to-heat soups, sandwich kits and to-go cocktails for which they simply assembled the ingredients, added ice and served.

 Poor salads

-The healthy green first fruits have been among the hardest hit by Covid.
-The data showed that salads experienced one of the largest drops in food purchased from March to September in all restaurants.
-In the various European countries, customers have focused on evergreens, sweet and savory, in the name of comfort.
-Cheesecake in Barcelona, Hamburger and grilled cheese in Manchester.
+Healthy green first fruits have been among the hardest hit by Covid.
+The data showed that salads saw one of the steepest declines in food purchases from March to September across all restaurants.
+In the various European countries, customers have turned to evergreens, sweet and savory, in the name of comfort.
+Cheesecake in Barcelona, Burger and grilled cheese in Manchester.

 In 2021: